Hamas surprise attack out of Gaza Strip stuns Israel and leaves dozens dead in fighting, retaliation

 The attack comes at a time of historic division within Israel over Netanyahu's proposal to overhaul the judiciary.
 Mass protests over the plan have sent hundreds of thousands of Israeli demonstrators into the streets and prompted hundreds of military reservists to avoid volunteer duty — turmoil that has raised fears over the military's battlefield readiness and raised concerns about its deterrence over its enemies.

-It also comes at a time of mounting tensions between Israel and the Palestinians, who have felt increasing despair with the peace process effectively dead for years and no resolution to Israel's occupation.
+It also comes at a time of mounting tensions between Israel and the Palestinians, with the peace process effectively dead for years.
 Over the past year Israel's far-right government has ramped up settlement construction in the occupied West Bank, Israeli settler violence has displaced hundreds of Palestinians there, and tensions have flared around a flashpoint Jerusalem holy site.

-Saturday’s wide-ranging assault threatened to undermine Netanyahu’s reputation as a security expert who would do anything to protect Israel.
-It also raised questions about the cohesion of a security apparatus crucial to the stability of a country locked in low-intensity conflicts on multiple fronts and facing threats from Lebanon’s Hezbollah militant group.

-Hezbollah congratulated Hamas on Friday, praising the attack as a response to “Israeli crimes” and saying the militants had “divine backing.”
-The group said its command in Lebanon was in contact with Hamas about the operation.

 Israel has maintained a blockade over Gaza since Hamas seized control of the territory in 2007.
 The bitter enemies have fought four wars since then.